benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 The OAuth2 server MUST

-* accept the client ID that is given in the config file, or
+* accept the client ID that is given in the config file, or if that is not given,
-* MUST allow the string `open` as client ID, or
-* MUST implement Dynamic Client Registration {{!RFC7591}} in the way as defined by [OAuth2Client]
+* implement Dynamic Client Registration {{!RFC7591}} in the way as defined by [OAuth2Client] and accept the resulting Client ID,

-and accept resulting Client ID, without client secret, or support multiple of those methods.
+without client secret.
+It MAY support multiple of those methods.

 The server MUST NOT employ any methods at any point to block or hinder clients applications that are acting on behalf of end users.